 In accordance with the requirements of IAS 37, 'Provisions, contingent liabilities and contingent assets', we provide for anticipated settlement costs where an outflow of resources is considered probable and a reliable estimate may be made of the likely outcome of the dispute and legal and other expenses arising from claims against the Group.
-We may become involved in significant legal proceedings, in respect of which it is not possible to make a reliable estimate of the expected financial effect, if any, that could result from ultimate resolution of the proceedings.
+We may become involved in significant legal proceedings, in respect of which it is not possible to make a reliable estimate resolution of the proceedings.
 In these cases, appropriate disclosure about such cases would be included in the Annual Report, but no provision would be made.